 - Law and ordinance coverage

 This is not a comprehensive list of all types of loss that might be covered by your commercial policy nor do all such policies cover all of the forms of loss described above.
 If you have questions about your coverage or you need to file a claim, you should contact your insurance carrier.
-If you do not feel like you are getting accurate answers or your claim is not being handled in a timely and appropriate manner, our Miami insurance claims law firm might be able to help.
+If you do not feel like you are getting accurate answers or your claim is not being handled in a timely and appropriate manner, consult with an experienced insurance claims lawyer.